thokozanimazibuko6/NWU-VAAL-TRIANGLE/README.md

 # NWU-VAAL-TRIANGLE
-IT Students must learn how to use github
+IT Students must learn how to program using github